afontenot/pyweight/docs/md/Basic Usage.md

 indicating what it estimates as the true weight of the user on each date.
-Such an estimate is usually much more accurate than what the scale said on that day (and you recorded), because it ignores the large swings caused by changes in water weight and meal size.
+Such an estimate is usually much more accurate than what the scale said on that day (and you recorded), because it ignores the large swings caused by changes in water weight and variations in meal size.

-If the program has suggested you make a change, and you reduce your calorie intake, it wouldn't make sense to continue the straight line from the previous period of your diet.
+If the program has suggested you make a change, and you modify your calorie intake, it wouldn't make sense to continue the straight line from the previous period of your diet.
 If you eat less than before, we should expect your rate of weight loss to increase.
 Therefore